 (B) The tax character of distributions is determined on an annual basis.
-For further information on the estimated character of our distributions to common stockholders, please refer to Note 9-Distributions to Common Stockholders included elsewhere in this Annual Report on Form 10-K.
+For further information on the estimated character of our distributions to common stockholders, please refer to Note 9-Distributions to Common Stockholders in the accompanying Notes to Consolidated Financial Statements included elsewhere in this Annual Report on Form 10-K.